 Since LogmeOnce can be operated solely through its browser extension, you can use any desktop – Windows or Mac – to access your LogmeOnce account.

-You can also have standalone apps for Android and iOS and offer extensions for Chrome, Safari, Internet Explorer, Firefox, and more.
+You can also have standalone apps for Android and iOS and offer browser extensions for Chrome, Safari, Internet Explorer, Firefox, and more.

 You can read more in my detailed review of LogmeOnce here.